 This publication is a joint effort of the New York State Horticultural Society, Cornell University’s New York State Agricultural Experiment Station at Geneva, and the New York State Apple Research and Development Program.
 The publication is available online in PDF format.

 The Cornell Commercial Vegetable Production program is a cooperative effort between Extension educators and horticulturists, entomologists, pathologists, economists, and engineers at both the New York Agricultural Experiment Station in Geneva and academic departments in Ithaca. http://www.vegetables.cornell.edu/.

 List of Smartphone Vineyard Apps Available

-There are many GIS/GPS programs out there that can help with vineyard management, as well as various smartphone and tablet apps that can improve efficiency in the vineyard, but this website provides a relatively comprehensive list of links to more information on some of these apps to help get you started.
+There are many GIS/GPS programs out there that can help with vineyard management, as well as various smartphone and tablet apps that can improve efficiency in the vineyard.
+This website provides a relatively comprehensive list of links to more information on these apps to help get you started.
 Visit http://lergp.org/apps to access the list.

 Draft Animal Power Network

 An organization bringing together people who are interested in using draft animals for sustainable farming, forestry and homesteading.
 Newsletters, events, online discussions, and resource lists provide numerous educational and networking opportunities for traditional and modern draft animal techniques.
 An international online discussion forum, boasts 2,800 members engaged in over 3,200 discussions about draft animals, equipment and sustainable land based enterprises.
 To learn more, become a member or get involved, please visit www.draftanimalpowernetwork.org.

 Backpack Sprayer Videos: Learn to Use Sprayers More Efficiently